 The WIDS/WIPS Annex Version 1.0, when approved by the Deputy National Manager (D/NM) for National Security Systems, will be reviewed twice a year to ensure that the defined capabilities and other instructions still provide the security services and robustness required to account for technology development, new security issues, and new use cases.
-Solutions designed using this Annex must be

-This document, the CSfC WIDS/WIPS Annex v0.8, dated September 2019, has not been approved by the Deputy National Manager for National Security Systems and is being released solely for the purpose of soliciting public comments.
+Solutions designed using this Annex must be registered with NSA/CSD.
+Once registered, a signed CSD Approval Letter will be sent validating that the WIDS/WIPS solution is registered as a CSfC solution validated to meet the requirements of the latest WIDS/WIPS Annex and is approved to protect classified information.
+Any solution designed according to this Annex may be used for one year and must then be revalidated against the most current published version of this Annex.
+Top Secret Solutions will be considered on a case-by-case basis.
+Customers are encouraged to engage their Client Advocate or the CSfC Program Management Office team early in the process to ensure the solutions are properly scoped, vetted, and that the customers have an understanding of risks and available mitigations.

-Please provide comments on usability, applicability, and/or shortcomings to your NSA/CSS Client Advocate and the WIDS/WIPS Annex maintenance team at CSFC_WIDS_team@nsa.gov.
+Please provide comments on usability, applicability, and/or shortcomings to your NSA/CSS Client Advocate and the WIDS/WIPS Annex maintenance team at CSFC WIDS team@nsa.gov.